comunica/website/pages/association.md

 Additionally, you can also [**donate or become a member via Open Collective**](https://opencollective.com/comunica-association) to receive benefits such as placing your logo on our website.
-After this incubation phase, certain membership tiers will also give your organization or company access to the board meetings of the Comunica Associationm which will allow you to help shape the long-term vision and roadmap of Comunica and the Association.
+After this incubation phase, certain membership tiers will also give your organization or company access to the [board meetings](/association/board/) of the Comunica Association which will allow you to help shape the long-term vision and roadmap of Comunica and the Association.

 Feel free to [contact us](mailto:ruben.taelman@ugent.be) if you want to discuss alternative forms of support.